MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/report-consumable-products-as-fulfilled.md

 To use this method, you will need:

-* An Azure AD access token that was created with the `https://onestore.microsoft.com` audience URI.
+* An Azure AD access token that has the audience URI value `https://onestore.microsoft.com`.
 * A Microsoft Store ID key that represents the identity of the user for whom you want to report a consumable product as fulfilled.

 For more information, see [Manage product entitlements from a service](view-and-grant-products-from-a-service.md).